pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--Sam-Coupe.md.md

 with mode=1 representing the +zx compatible mode and 4 being the high colour screen mode.

+Note: The examples within z88dk will need the screen mode setting initially before anything can be displayed on screen.

 ## Palette/CLUT mapping

 The Sam Coupe has a user definable palette and thus palette mapping does not take place for gencon modes 2,3,4.
 The mapping that does take place or mode 1 may be incorrect if you have redefined the palette.